Apollo013/DotNet_DesignPatterns_StructuralPatterns/README.md

 ### Flyweight Pattern
 Flyweight design pattern is used when we need to create a lot of Objects of a class.
 Since every object consumes memory space that can be crucial for low memory devices, such as mobile devices or embedded systems, flyweight design pattern can be applied to reduce the load on memory by sharing objects.

 ---

-### Proxy Pattern
-Provides a surrogate or placeholder for another object to control access to it

----